 - Simplified search for Health Insurance

-- Clear options with apples-to-apples comparisons on the basis of price, benefits, quality, and other factors
+- Clear options with apples-to-apples comparisons by price, benefits, quality, and other factors

 - Information on plan premiums, deductibles, and out-of-pocket costs is available before you decide to enroll